+Early Life.
 Elizabeth Cady was born to two strict Calvinists: the U.S. Congressman and New York jurist Daniel Cady and his patrician wife, Margaret Livingston.
 Cady was an ardent abolitionist.
 No Cady son survived; the eldest, Eleazar, died during his final year of college.
-As a result Elizabeth Cady became the vehicle for Daniel Cady's dreams of carrying on family traditions.
+As a result, Elizabeth Cady became the vehicle for Daniel Cady's dreams of carrying on family traditions.
 She promised her father "to be all my brother was."
-The Cady father educated his five girls, Elizabeth especially, as if they were boys.
-Unable to attend college, she attended Emma Willard's Troy Female Seminary.
-She acquired further informal education on long visits to the Peterboro estate of her cousin, Gerrit Smith.
-(In many ways, Elizabeth Cady's unconventional upbringing paralleled those of Matilda Joslyn, later Matilda Joslyn Gage, and of Mary Edwards Walker.)
+Early on, the Cady father educated his five girls, Elizabeth especially, as if they were boys.
+But he would not send her to college; instead he compelled her to attend Emma Willard's Troy Female Seminary, a rigorous finishing school.
+She acquired further informal education on long visits to the Gerrit Smith estate.
+(Elizabeth Cady's unconventional upbringing resembled the even more radical childhoods of Matilda Joslyn, later Matilda Joslyn Gage, and of radical dress reform activist Mary Edwards Walker.)

 An avid Christian, in adolescence Elizabeth Cady was influenced by the teaching of evangelist Charles Grandison Finney.
 In her later autobiography, she would describe her religious upbringing as more painful than anything she experienced as an adult.
 Yet if her father was devout, he was also educated and a rationalist in matters such as legal discourse, and he educated his daughters accordingly.

 Yet the old ties would not be denied.
 The World's Columbian Exposition of 1893 included the World's Parliament of Religions.
 Stanton could not attend, so Anthony delivered her speech "The Worship of God in Man," which denounced church and state for oppressing the vulnerable and called for a "religion of humanity" centered on "Justice, Liberty, Equality for all the children of the earth."

+Stanton, the Public Freethinker.
 Only late in her career did Stanton go fully public with her freethought, excoriating Christianity for its oppression of women in The Woman’s Bible(1895–1898), which she wrote at the head of a committee including twenty-six other notable women.
 It became a best-seller, much to the displeasure of suffragists including Anthony, who wished to distance the suffrage movement from any antireligious stance.